maniospas/Blombly/docs/basics/iterables.md

 ## Ranges

-An addition to other iterators, Blombly provide ranges that go through a specified range of numbers.
-Like all iterators, ranges are only consumed once and need to be created anew to be repeated.
+Blombly provides ranges that go through a specified set of numbers.
+Like other iterators, ranges are only consumed once and need to be created anew to be repeated.
 There are four construction patterns for them.

 - `range(int end)` creates a range from `0` up to `end-1` and step `1`.